Nasruddin/elasticsearch-reactive-spring-data/README.md

 ```
 java.lang.IllegalStateException: Received message from unsupported version: [2.0.0] minimal compatible version is: [5.0.0]
 ```
-Also, if you are update Spring Boot to 2.x.x please download/run elasticsearch 6.8.3 version.
+Also, if you update Spring Boot to 2.x.x please download/run elasticsearch 6.8.3 version.
 If not you might face following issue:
 ```
 failed to load elasticsearch nodes : org.elasticsearch.client.transport.NoNodeAvailableException:
 None of the configured nodes are available: [{#transport#-1}{uWHhZacNR9mbfojQOayyAg}{127.0.0.1}{127.0.0.1:9300}]